-Using Demsoc’s in-house expertise in democracy and the existing process of consultations, we’ve been working to identify the specific types of individuals and organisations involved in the consultation process – from civil servants and Ministers, through to the wide range of individuals and organisations who may respond to consultations.
+Using Demsoc’s in-house expertise in democracy and in the existing process of consultations, we identified the specific types of individuals and organisations involved in the consultation process – from civil servants and Ministers, through to the wide range of individuals and organisations that may respond to consultations.

-We’re carrying out interviews with experts, exploring international best practice and researching the platforms currently used for broad consultative purposes, and looked at current trends.
+We carried out interviews with experts, exploring international best practice and researched the platforms currently used for broad consultative purposes, and looked at current trends.

-Our research partners, Snook, are carrying out user research to understand the motivations and behaviours attached to the process.
-They will be identifying what makes a good consultation experience.
+Our project partners, the design agency Snook, carried out user research to understand the motivations and behaviours attached to the process.

 We produced a report and presentation covering our findings, exploring the current barriers to engagement on the current GOV.UK consultations website, and providing six broad recommendations to support them to improve online consultations.